MoritzWeckbecker/CENACT/README.md

 ## Dependencies

 ## Data
 The example datasets which are used to evaluate CENACT are collecte from the [peptidereactor](https://doi.org/10.1093/nargab/lqab039) [repository](https://github.com/spaenigs/peptidereactor/tree/master/data).
 We took all datasets from that repository and placed them at [Data/Original_datasets/](Data/Original_datasets/).
 Each data set has a separate README file that contains the additional information of that data set.
-For the comparison between CENACT and its predecessor encoding, CMANGOES, we collected additional datasets which can only be handled by these molecular encodings but not by the encodings in [peptidereactor](https://doi.org/10.1093/nargab/lqab039).
+For the comparison between CENACT and its predecessor encoding ([CMANGOES](https://github.com/ghattab/CMANGOES)), we collected additional datasets which can only be handled by these molecular encodings but not by the encodings in [peptidereactor](https://doi.org/10.1093/nargab/lqab039).

 ## Code
+**Code for running encoding and prediction-related tasks**
 |Script|Description|
 |---|---|
 |[Source/](./Source/)|contains all scripts necessary to run the tool.